lostplusfound/what-the-fed/README.md

 **What The Fed?** aims to bridge this gap by providing easy-to-understand legislative updates.
 Using AI, the platform gathers information from sources like the daily Congressional Record and recently proposed legislation, distilling it into clear, digestible summaries.
 Users can track congressional debates, legislative developments, and floor proceedings while interacting with an AI assistant to deepen their understanding of federal actions.

 This is a **prototype application and demonstration**, exploring AI’s potential in promoting civic engagement and making government information more accessible.
-Future iterations will refine functionality based on user feedback and technological advancements.

 ## Key Features